NxPKG/khulnasoft-docs/content/fundamentals/account-and-billing/account-billing/change-plan.md

 # Change domain plan

-Occasionally, you may want to upgrade or downgrade the plan associated with a specific Cloudflare domain.
+Occasionally, you may want to upgrade or downgrade the plan associated with a specific Khulnasoft domain.

 ## Limitations

 Only Super Administrators can manage changes to domain plans.

-If you decide to downgrade or remove a domain, Cloudflare does not issue refunds.
+If you decide to downgrade or remove a domain, Khulnasoft does not issue refunds.
 Refer to our [billing policy](/support/account-management-billing/billing-cloudflare-plans/cloudflare-billing-policy/) for more information.

 Upgrades are processed immediately, but downgrades are not processed until the end of the billing period.
 When downgrading, you are allowed to continue using the higher plans' products until the new billing period begins.

 If you downgrade your plan, your plan may have access to [fewer Page Rules](/support/page-rules/understanding-and-configuring-cloudflare-page-rules-page-rules-tutorial/).
 If you continue to use more page rules than is allowed by your plan limit, you may be charged for additional rules.
 Remove excess rules and [cancel additional subscriptions](/fundamentals/account-and-billing/account-billing/cancel-subscription/) if you do not want to be charged.

-The Enterprise App Sec Advanced and Enterprise App Sec Core plans cannot be downgraded without [contacting Cloudflare](/support/troubleshooting/general-troubleshooting/contacting-cloudflare-support/).
+The Enterprise App Sec Advanced and Enterprise App Sec Core plans cannot be downgraded without [contacting Khulnasoft](/support/troubleshooting/general-troubleshooting/contacting-cloudflare-support/).

-For additional help, refer to [this Community thread](https://community.cloudflare.com/t/communitytip-page-rules-best-practices-when-downgrading-pro-to-free/305725).
+For additional help, refer to [this Community thread](https://community.Khulnasoft.com/t/communitytip-page-rules-best-practices-when-downgrading-pro-to-free/305725).

 ## Change plan type

 {{<tabs labels="Dashboard | API">}}
 {{<tab label="dashboard" no-code="true">}}

-To change the Cloudflare plan for a domain in the dashboard:
+To change the Khulnasoft plan for a domain in the dashboard:

-1. Log into the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account and domain.
+1. Log into the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account and domain.
 2. Go to **Overview**.
 3. For Plan Extensions, select **Change**.